-A failed Optional course with a grade of at least 40 percent may be replaced by another Optional course, which must be passed.

-A student shal not retake a course already
+A failed Optional course with a grade of at least 40 percent may be replaced by another Optional course, which must be passed. - A student shal not retake a course already passed with a minimum grade of fifty five (55) (c). - 41.8.4 A student who obtains less than 50% of courses registered in a semester will have failed the programme. - 41.8.5 A student on fail and discontinue status may apply for readmission to the programme after a lapse of at least one (1) semester.

-- (55) (c).

-41.8.4 A student who obtains less than 50% of courses registered in a semester will have failed the programme.